BiroAd/vitmma19-legal_text_decoder/README.md

     - `inference_06.py`: Performs inference on new, unseen legal documents using trained models to generate predictions.
     - `config.py`: Configuration file containing hyperparameters (e.g., epochs, learning rate) and paths.
     - `utils.py`: Helper functions and utilities used across different scripts, including logging configuration.
+    - `run.sh`: Shell script that orchestrates the entire pipeline execution - runs data preprocessing, baseline training, baseline evaluation, MLP training, MLP evaluation, and inference sequentially.
+This is the main entry point used by the Dockerfile.

 - **`notebook/`**: Contains Jupyter notebooks for analysis and experimentation.
     - `01-data-exploration.ipynb`: Notebook for analyzing the distribution of labels, examining the characteristics of legal text data corresponding to each label, and performing exploratory data analysis (EDA) with visualizations.